Royal commission-Cadw merger opposed, inquiry finds

 There is overwhelming opposition to plans for a shake-up of the body that investigates historic sites in Wales, Assembly Members have warned.

-Heritage Minister Huw Lewis wants to merge the Aberystwyth-based Royal Commission on the Ancient and Historical Monuments of Wales with the Welsh government's conservation service Cadw.
+Heritage Minister Huw Lewis wants to merge the Royal Commission on the Ancient and Historical Monuments of Wales (RCAHMW) with the Welsh government's conservation service Cadw.

-Mr Lewis has said change is needed to withstand an era of spending cuts.
+Mr Lewis says change is needed to withstand an era of spending cuts.

 The commission has been investigating historic buildings and archaeological sites since it was founded in 1908.

 Its archive in Aberystwyth houses millions of pages of documents and images on Welsh heritage.

 Mr Lewis has said he is concerned "about the resilience of the historic environment sector given the unprecedented financial pressures that will be facing the sector over the next few years".